mayamccann/Web-APIs-Code-Quiz/README.md

 #  🏆 Building a Code Quiz : Web APIs 🏆
 Building a Timed Coding Quiz with Multiple-Choice Questions with JS, HTML and CSS

+## 💡Grading Requirements Brief Summary

+* Technical Acceptance Criteria : 40%
+* Deployment : 32%
+* Application Quality : 15%
+* Repository Quality : 13%
+* Review : Submit URLs : Deployed and GitHub Repository

+## 💡 Hints

+This assignment forces you to utilize advanced JavaScript, HTML and CSS skills to create an interactive Web APIs Code Quiz.
+Web APIs are the focal point to completing this challenge.

+* The functionality of the Web APIs Code Quiz will dictact the user engagement results

 ## 🏆 Bonus

 Once the challenge is completed, create additional quiz questions!

+* After reviewing the quiz on the webpage, reflect on the material covered.
+How can the existing quiz improve and become more useful and appealing to all users?
 * What questions would you add to this quiz?
 * What additional topics/concepts should be used during this quiz?
+* Before a finalized quiz : Are there any ways to enhance the usefulness of this quiz to fully benefit users?

 ## 💡Credits